gowthamshashank/unzips/README.md

            $ brew install kubectl

 2) Create one container in docker with image nginx

+    This tutorial shows how to deploy Nginx in a Docker container.

+     Prerequisites:-

+     To containerize Nginx, please complete the following:

+     Set up an Ubuntu 14.04 server, preferably with SSH keys for security

+     Set up a sudo user

+     Verify your kernel version.

+     Follow these steps:--

     Step:-1  Download docker on your local system